MySQL provides several SQL statements for working with scheduled events:

 When a scheduled event is no longer wanted or needed, it can be deleted from the server by its definer using the

 DROP EVENTstatement.
-See Section 13.1.25, “DROP EVENT Syntax”.
+See Section 13.1.25, “DROP EVENT Statement”.
 Whether an event persists past the end of its schedule also depends on its

 An event can be dropped by any user having the